livelovelearn/PythonToyScripts/README.md

 Python
 ======

+This repository contains several programs written in Python:

+WordPuzzel:

 This program implement a word search game.

 The game provides a rectangular board of letters (read from a file).